dataluscorp/browser/toolkit/components/telemetry/docs/internals/pingsender.rst

 .. note::

   The ping sender relies on libcurl for Linux and Mac build and on WinInet for Windows ones for its HTTP functionality.
-It currently ignores Firefox or the system proxy configuration.
+It currently ignores Datalus or the system proxy configuration.

 In non-debug mode the ping sender doesn't print anything, not even on error,